Deon Smit on What It Takes to Become a Great HR Business Partner

-What do you think is the biggest myth about being a great business partner?
+What is the biggest myth about being a great business partner?

 How do you ensure you see the bigger picture ie outside the perspective of your own function?
 What concrete steps do you take to achieve this?

-Do you believe that financial literacy is key to you becoming more relevant to the business?
+Is financial literacy key to you becoming more relevant to the business?
 If so, how?